Last Updated: 7 June, 2021

 Is the bacteria count safe?

 Bacteria are very common in drinking or tap water.
-These microorganisms can find their way from contaminated ground source reserves or mould from your building’s piping.
-The most common types are Clostridium perfringens, Coliform bacteria, E. coli and Enterococci.
+These microorganisms can find their way from contaminated ground source reserves or mold from your building’s piping.
+The most common types are Clostridium perfringens, Coliform bacteria, E. coli, and Enterococci.
 Understandingly the regulatory limit of these bacteria is 0 per 100mL according to the WHO guidelines.
-Out of a total of 403 samples collected, no trace of any of these bacteria were found.
+Out of a total of 403 samples collected, no trace of any of these bacteria was found.

 North London: 0 #/mL